 Why do you procrastinate?

 Anyone can procrastinate some of the time.
 Some of us seem to be plagued by more procrastination than others.
 Procrastination can result in all manner of life problems, from conflicts with spouses to job failure or loss.
-With so many negative consequences to procrastination why do so many of us procrastinate and why do some of us procrastinate so much?
+With so many negative consequences of procrastination, why do so many of us procrastinate and why do some of us procrastinate so much?

 Six factors appear to be major contributors to procrastination.
-No one factor seems to be solely responsible and you may experience one or more of theses causes.
+No one factor seems to be solely responsible and you may experience one or more of these causes.
 There are listed in roughly their order of importance based on some rather old research studies but most of us can and do procrastinate for several of the reasons on this list.

 1. Fear of Failure fuels procrastination.

 As we talk about fear of failure it is easy to see why being afraid you might fail at something would cause you to avoid doing it.
 Who wants to have to do something that has a high chance of failure?